-Fill in the application\, securely fax and once approved, you'll receive a package via US mail containing everything you need to process client and customer MasterCard, Visa and AMEX credit cards from any telephone - while traveling, during networking events, even on the same day every month!
+Fill in the form found here, securely fax and once approved, you'll receive a package via US mail containing everything you need to process client and customer MasterCard, Visa and AMEX credit cards from any telephone - while travelling, during networking events, even on the same day every month!

 Put control in your hands and stop waiting for checks!
 Whatever your billing practice Accept By Phone can only improve upon it!

-We make a living by what we get, we make a life by what we make a life by what we give.
+We make a living by what we get,

+we make a life by what we give.